 Without an omni-channel approach, it’s almost impossible to keep a record of customers’ information who may interact with the brand through multiple ways.
 As customers channelize their loyalty program on multiple platforms, cosmetic brands can extract the customer data from all the channels to transform it into a singular view.
 It’s like unifying online and offline data.
 Apart from getting the minute details of customers’ whereabouts, this data also mirrors their preferences and behavioral details.

 Customers benefit from a convenient process that lets them earn points for their purchases, while brands and manufacturers gather data from yet another very significant touchpoint.
 Moreover, because the receipts being submitted are from third-party retail partners, brands have access to third-party purchase data.
 In other words, you can see what other products your customers are buying.
-Solutions like the Receipt Data Aggregator open the way to precise personalization.
+Solutions like the Native Receipt Scanning open the way to precise personalization.
 It’s true that personalization has always worked in all sectors, but in the beauty sector, it has a special importance.
 The reason is, beauty is a very personal thing and different customers have different needs.

 A combined interaction of print, online, broadcast, mobile, retail point-of-sale, gaming, kiosk, outdoor, direct mail, and social media with customers is the reality of modern times.
 A same communication with the same power has become a need, as same customer might be receiving your loyalty communication via multiple platforms.
 The variation in the tone, experience and overall communication can put the customer in a phase of irritation.
 That’s why seamless, consistent and equal experience, which should be a device or channel agnostic, is a need.